gedand/452c8c82-Virucid/backend/implementation.md

 # A brief implementation documentation

+## Overview
+Our application was implemented using Python3 and Flask web framework.
+We used a lot of Python libraries, but we would like to mention some more important here:
+- **Flask-JWT-Extended:** used for JWT tokens
+- **Marshmallow**: used for input validation
+- **pycryptodome**: used for password hashing
+- **SQLAlchemy**: used for communicating with the database

 ## Folder structure

 - **config**: stores admin's password (`admin_pass`) that is being set up after the server started